dlotterman/metal_code_snippets/documentation_stage/keepalived/keepalived_vmac_metal.md

 Intro / boilerplate yada yada to follow

 The guide is meant to be copy paste-able if you follow the spirit of it.
 Each `code` block should be an entirely copy paste-able chunk of code if done in sequence.
-The only modification needed should be the first two env variables noted below.
+The only modification needed should be the first three env variables noted below.

 ## Random links